eriklindebratt/flic-radio/README.md

 - Press Flic button once to toggle the radio playback.
 - Double press the Flic button to switch radio station.
+- Press and hold down the Flic button to reboot the whole computer 😱.